-We draw attention to Note 2.2 to the financial statements, which state that the financial statements have been prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued by the BSP and approved by SEC in response to the COVID-19 pandemic.
-The reliefs cover only current year transactions/events and do not impact the comparative period.
+We draw attention to Note 2.2 to the financial statements which states that the financial statements have been prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued by the BSP and approved by SEC in response to the COVID-19 pandemic.
 The impact of the application of the financial reporting reliefs on the financial statements is discussed in detail in Note 8.
 Our opinion is not modified in respect of this matter.